-Students who do not earn a cumulative 2.0 Financial Aid GPA and or fail to complete 67% of his/her cumulative coursework during the academic warning period will be determined to not have made SAP and will have his/her financial aid suspended.

-Students will become ineligible to receive financial aid until the student, at his/her expense, enrolls for a subsequent semester (or semesters) and earns a cumulative Financial Aid GPA of 2.0 or better and completes 67% of his/her cumulative coursework.
+Students who do not earn a cumulative 2.0 Financial Aid GPA and/or fail to complete 67% of their cumulative coursework during the academic warning period will be determined to not have made SAP and will have financial aid suspended.
+Students will become ineligible to receive financial aid until the student, at their expense, enrolls for a subsequent semester (or semesters) and earns a cumulative Financial Aid GPA of 2.0 or better and completes 67% of cumulative coursework.